 Brushing your teeth is the best way to stop gingivitis and a range of other dental issues.
 Gingivitis is an inflammation of the gums and is one of the leading periodontal gum diseases, the main symptoms of which include redness, irritation and bleeding around the gums – especially after brushing.
 Gingivitis is avoidable in many cases.

 Good oral hygiene is essential for preventing gingivitis from spreading but there are also effective treatments for gum disease.
-These typically involve the following:
+These typically involve:

 Other Forms of Gingivitis and Complications